liefery-it-legacy/blog/_posts/2019-02-20-flutter-for-newbies-why-you-should-care-about-the-build-context.md

 ```dart
 Scaffold.of(context).showSnackBar(mySnackBar)
 ```
-says “Go and find me the nearest scaffold to the given build context and then display myCoolSnackBar inside it."
+says “Go and find me the nearest scaffold to the given build context and then display `mySnackBar` inside it."
 So why did the error say that there was no scaffold in the given build context, even though we created a scaffold in the code block above?

 ## BuildContext